dmytrostriletskyi/diagrams-as-code/README.md

   ![](./assets/panel-json-schema.png)
 </details>

-As the result, you will experience the syntax highlighting when typing:
+As a result, you will experience syntax highlighting when typing:

 <details>
   <summary>Open Illustration</summary>